 Śrī Śrīmad Bhaktivedānta Trivikrama Gosvāmī Mahārāja

-[February 8, 2021 is the appearance day of Śrī Śrīmad Bhaktivedānta Trivikrama Gosvāmī Mahārāja in Vṛndāvana, India.
+[November 7, 2021 is the disappearance day of Śrī Śrīmad Bhaktivedānta Trivikrama Gosvāmī Mahārāja in Vṛndāvana, India.
 The following is an excerpt of a bhāva anuvāda of discourses by Śrīla Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja on January 24, 2017 and on January 8, 2013.
 Editors’ input: Additional text has been included in square brackets to facilitate the flow of content.]

 Today is Pūjyapāda Trivikrama Mahārāja’s appearance day.
 Both the appearance day and disappearance day of a Vaiṣṇava are equally auspicious.
 This is because both days bring their remembrance, which is auspicious for us.

 When they reveal their glories through their actions, only then can we follow their appearance and disappearance days.
 Otherwise, we wouldn't know anything.
 Who can know them if they don't reveal themselves?
 Some Vaiṣṇavas choose not to reveal themselves; they simply come and go.